Our Spine Center is staffed with Doctors, Specialists, Surgeons, Technicians and the very best nurses in the world.

-To begin with, Cervical spinal stenosis usually occurs in older adults as the result of normal age-related causes like wear and tear, as well as conditions such as arthritis, or due to a combination of both.
-Also, other conditions that can lead to this condition include:
+To begin with, Cervical spinal stenosis usually occurs in older adults as the result of normal age-related causes like wear and tear, as well as conditions such as arthritis, or due to both.
+Also, other conditions that can lead to this include:

 - Cervical disc herniation also called neck disc herniation

 - A condition in which one vertebra slips over the one beneath it

 - Bone spurs